 About 38,000 people live in West Hollywood’s 1.9 square miles, making it one of California’s more densely populated cities.
 It is home to world-class hotels and restaurants, a vibrant gay nightclub scene and television, film and digital media production.

 The region was home to the Tongva People before the Spanish arrived in 1521.
-Their village near future West Hollywood was called Cahenga — “Kawee’nga, meaning “place of the fox.”
-Today’s Hollywood Hills were known as the Cahuenga Mountains and the rolling plains to the south came to be called the Cahuenga Valley.
-Californio settlers emigrated from Mexico starting around 1776.
+Their village near future West Hollywood was called Cahenga – “Kawee’nga,” meaning “place of the fox.”
+Early settlers from Spanish Mexico, known as Californios, called today’s California “Alta California,” as opposed to Baja California to the south.
+They began moving into the territory around 1776.
 After Mexican independence in 1821, the Rancho La Brea land grant, including present-day West Hollywood, was created.

-In 1860, Henry Hancock, a Harvard-trained lawyer and surveyor, acquired Rancho La Brea where he mined asphalum from the tar pits.
+In 1860, Henry Hancock, a Harvard-trained lawyer and surveyor, acquired Rancho La Brea where he mined asphaltum from the tar pits.
 Many years after he died, Hancock’s widow and son became fabulously wealthy overnight when they struck oil under what is now Park La Brea.
+Anglo settlers referred to today’s Hollywood Hills as the Cahuenga Mountains.
+Todays’ West Hollywood was located in the rolling plains to the south of the hills known then as the Cahuenga Valley.

 In the 1890s, Moses Sherman and partners built a streetcar yard at what is now the intersection of Santa Monica and San Vicente Blvds.
 The village of Sherman grew up around the yards, establishing the historic core of West Hollywood.